-Hearing aid technology has changed a lot over the past few decades, but at their core, hearing aids have always been made of four basic parts: a microphone, a processor, a receiver and a power source.
-The microphone picks up the sounds in the wearer’s environment and passes it to the processor.
+Hearing aid technology has improved a lot over the past few decades, but at their core, hearing aids have always been designed with four basic parts: a microphone, a processor, a receiver and a power source.
+The microphone picks up the sounds in your environment and passes it to the processor.
 The processor enhances the signal and delivers it to the receiver which delivers the amplified signal to the ear canal.
-The power source, of course, drives the system.
-The digital age has transformed these four basic parts into four very sophisticated components.
-For example, virtually all hearing aids on the market today are digital, meaning the signal picked up by the microphone is converted from analog to digital before being processed, then converted back from digital to analog before the receiver delivers the enhanced signal into the ear canal.
+The power source, or battery, drives the system.

-Hearing aid technology can be broadly divided into basic and advanced groups, based on the sophistication of features available in the processor.
-Even today’s basic digital hearing aids offer way more benefit to individuals with hearing loss than the best hearing aids of previous generations.
+Hearing aid technology can be considered either advanced or basic, based on the sophistication of the processor.
+Even today’s basic digital hearing aids offer far more benefit than the best hearing aids of previous generations.

 Note: OTC hearing aids tend to have fewer of these features, though.

 As the level of technology increases, digital hearing aids become more automatic and have more features to help you communicate in difficult listening situations.
 New technologies translate to higher price points for hearing aids and greater benefits, though it's also important to have reasonable expectations about what hearing aids can do.